How to Apply to SEA Semester

 High school transcripts are required for students who have not yet completed two years of college.
-They may be unofficial and sent via fax to 800-977-8516 or mailed to SEA Office of Admissions.
-College transcripts are required for all applicants, and must be official and sent directly from your institution.
+They may be unofficial and should be uploaded using the link below.

 Submit two (2) undergraduate academic references

-Financial Aid: If you plan to apply for need-based financial aid, download a financial aid application (pdf) and submit it with your application for admission.
-If you plan to apply for merit scholarships, please note the application deadline for your preferred semester.
+Apply for Financial Aid: If you plan to apply for need-based financial aid, download a financial aid application (pdf) and submit it with your application for admission.